mitmproxy/mitmproxy/docs/scripting/overview.rst

 Developing scripts
 ------------------

-Mitmprxoy monitors scripts for modifications, and reloads them on change.
+Mitmproxy monitors scripts for modifications, and reloads them on change.
 When this happens, the script is shut down (the `done <events.html#done>`_  event is called), and the new instance is started up as if the script had just been loaded (the `start <events.html#start>`_ and `configure